 > You can also expect, within a few months, a vast array of different 2.0 cannabis products available.
 With just beverages alone there are CBD Sports Drinks, Herbal Teas, Sparkling Waters, Distilled Beverages, Energy Drinks... and the list goes on!
 With multiple producers entering the market and some pairing up with existing massive corporations such as Molson, Corona, & Anheuser-Busch, pretty soon you will spoiled for choice.

-Here's a closer look at what we know about the first few products expected to arrive:
+Here's a closer look at what we know about the first few products that wither have or are expected to arrive:

 As mentioned, there will be a wide variety of beverages coming but most companies are remaining tight-lipped.
 However, Tweed has released some info on their expected lineup with details on:

 These are basically cocktail mixers (though not recommended to mix with alcohol) that come in a 150ml size with of course, a 10mg THC limit.

 These will be based on their Houndstooth, Penelope, and Bakerstreet strains.

 The same strain flavours are available in Tweed's ready to drink canned offerings as well.

 Also under the Canopy Growth label (like Tweed), will be the Quatreau Sparkling water beverages.

 Coming in flavours like Cucumber+Mint, Passionfruit+Guava, and Blueberry Acai, these 355ml cans will contain 2mg of THC along with up to 25mg of CBD in some flavours.

 This 70% dark chocolate from Canopy Growth is made from beans grown on a bird sanctuary in the Dominican Republic.